micael20/Feb-2024-PythonHack2/README.md

 ### Note that the Best project will be rewarded with a certificate and some dollars 😊

 Note that the code will be updated everytime in class

+I was not able to proceeds with github pages because the owner of repository restricted to deploy